GitJuski/Linux-servers/h6-GJ(In progress).md

 ![21](Screenshots/6/21.png)

 Maybe I should just copy these configs when tired.
-Well I fixed the issue and tested the config once more.
+Well, I fixed the issue and tested the config once more.

 ![22](Screenshots/6/22.png)